scality/vaultclient/EXAMPLES.md

 ### Start

-The following show how instanciate a vaultclient api :
+The following show how instantiate a vaultclient API:

 ```js
 const Client = require('vaultclient');